sarahmgray/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-The NAs will be replaced with the mean of all values in the steps column.
+The Mean for each day was calculated with the NAs removed.
+The 61 values were then averaged and the Overall Average is used to replace the NAs.

 ```r